vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 ---
 translationKey: article1
-title: Lifestyle change
+title: lifestyle change
-subtitle: The adherence problem
+subtitle: the adherence problem
-description: Learn how you can help those around you make more sustainable behavior changes
+description: learn how to help those around you make more sustainable behavior changes by diving into a leading theory of motivation
 ---

 20–30 minute read